Frequently Asked Questions (FAQ'S)

 Do I need to do a private/individual class before I start group classes?

-If you have an existing injury or are more than 6 months pregnant, we recommend starting and potentially continuing with private classes.
+If you have an existing injury, a prolonged history of injury or are more than 14 weeks pregnant, within 4 months post-natal (or are new to pilates as outlined above) we recommend starting and potentially continuing with private classes.
 This will give one of our experienced instructors as well as yourself an opportunity to learn more about your body and any limitations that you may currently be experiencing due to pain, restricted movement or pregnancy.
 Knowledge is power and the more you understand how your body moves and any modifications to exercises you may require, the better placed you will be to join our group classes.
 Please call or email us if you would like to book a private class.

 I have an existing injury, can I do pilates?